Banner

 • TV Tropes — be prepared to lose several hours if you visit this website.
 It's another great kick up the cliché

-• Writer Beware — exposing scams against writers
+• Writer Beware — exposing scams against writer

 Hints and tips for writers by writers:

-• Trigonos - current home of Milford, but open to private bookings through the year for individuals or for groups.
+• Trigonos - open to private bookings through the year for individuals or for groups.
 Wonderfully scenic and peaceful.

 Web site design by Jacey Bedford